nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/03 - Lexical Representations.md

 Words with opposite meanings.
 Can be gradable (e.g. _slightly hot_, _very cold_) or non-gradable (e.g. *_very dead_)

-Sometimes there is no obvious opposite, e.g. the opposite of _virgin_.
+Sometimes there is no obvious opposite, e.g. the opposite of _bald_.
 There is a 'lexical gap'

 ### Homonymy